Anthares101/get-ip-bot-dc/README.md

 ## Before you start

 Create a Discord bot and fill the variables in the `config.py` file.
-Make sure you register this application command!
+Register this application command and make sure the bot has permission to send messages to your server!
 ```python
 import requests